wzsh/koa2-vue-demo/README.md

 > npm run dev
 ```

-finally, open your browser with
+finally, open your browser with the frontend url
 ```
 http://localhost:8080
 ```